-What your trust settings mean
+What the trust settings on your device mean

 When you connect your iPhone, iPad, or iPod touch to a computer or other device for the first time, an alert asks whether you trust the computer:

 - Trusted computers can sync with your iOS device, create backups, and access your device's photos, videos, contacts, and other content.
 These computers remain trusted unless you change which computers you trust or erase your iOS device.